Helnfra/Empovation_SQL_Challenge/README.md

 ## Project overview
-This project aims to significantly determine and enhance the sales performance of a business, by providing insight by analyzing various aspects of sales data.
+This project aims to determine and enhance the sales performance of a business, by providing insight, analyzing various aspects of sales data.
 By these analyses we seek to identify trends, make data driven recommendation and gain better understanding of company’s performance using some indicators.
+---

 ### Project Objectives
 - Increase Revenue: Implement strategies to boost overall sales revenue.
 - Optimize Product Mix: Analyze sales data to identify top-performing products and adjust inventory and promotions accordingly to maximize profitability.
 - Expand Market Reach: Develop and execute marketing initiatives to attract new customers and retain existing ones, leveraging digital channels effectively.
 - Utilize Analytics for Decision Making: Utilize data analytics tools to track key performance indicators (KPIs), analyze trends, and make informed decisions for continuous improvement.
+---

 ### Data Sources
 The data used for this analyses were provided, there are "categories.csv", "Customers.csv" , "Products.csv", "Sales.csv", "Stores.csv" file, containing information on sales made by the company